neptune-ai/neptune-r/README.md

 neptune_install()
 ```

 This code will install [miniconda](https://docs.conda.io/en/latest/miniconda.html) (a minimalistic Python environment) and set it up for you.
-This is a one time thing and after that you only need to run the last two lines when you want to work with Neptune:
+This is a one-time thing and after that, you only need to run the last two lines when you want to work with Neptune:

 ```R
 library(neptune)
 neptune_install()
 ```

-If you have a Python virtual environment already setup (conda, miniconda, or virtualenv), you can point to it instead of creating a new one:
+If you have a Python virtual environment already set up (conda, miniconda, or virtualenv), you can point to it instead of creating a new one:

 ```R
 # If you are using virtualenv